hapticdata/event-map/README.md

 # event-map

-A module to ease the addition and removal of a mapping of listeners to a view.
+A module to ease the addition and removal of a mapping of delegated listeners to a view.
 Inspired by Backbone.View's [delegateEvents](http://backbonejs.org/#View-delegateEvents).
 A mapping consists of an object where the key is an event and optionally a selector as well and the value is a listener function.

 [![NPM](https://nodei.co/npm/event-map.png)](https://npmjs.org/package/event-map)